 When you get to Angles Camp, a great place to start is at the Angels Camp Museum and Carriage House.

-Located on South Main Street, this Museum covers three acres and displays a comprehensive collection of artifacts that speaks to the rich and diverse history of the area.
+Located on South Main Street, this Museum covers three acres and displays a comprehensive collection of artifacts that speak to the rich and diverse history of the area.
 You can see Gold Rush-related items and more.

 Downtown Angels Camp is pleasant to stroll and to browse art galleries and antique shops.